 If the consideration promised includes a variable amount such as an unpriced variation order, a claim, an incentive or a penalty, the Group estimates the amount of consideration to which it will be entitled in exchange for transferring the promised goods or services to a customer.
-IFRS 15 provides two methods for estimating variable considerations: the sum of probability-weighted amounts in a range of possible consideration amounts or the most likely amount of a range of possible consideration amounts.
-On the level of each performance obligation it has to be decided which approach best predicts the amount of the consideration to which the Group will be entitled.
+IFRS 15 provides two methods for estimating variable considerations: the sum of probability-weighted amounts in a range of possible consideration amounts or the most likely amount of a range of possible consideration it has to be decided which approach best predicts the amount of the consideration to which the Group will be entitled.